 Personal chefs make money by charging customers a fee for food preparation, on-site cooking, grocery shopping, and nutritional advice.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your personal chef business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your personal chef business is sued.
 There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements